Emergency, Transitional and Long-Term Supportive Housing for Seniors

 - Contact: Christie Sheffield, Case Manager (865) 684-1889 or email@example.com

-Samaritan Place, now in its 13th year of providing shelter and support for very-low income seniors, is one of 12 or fewer such programs in the United States.
-Samaritan Place is, in fact, the nation’s only program offering a complete continuum of care, from emergency to long-term housing, for this population.
+Samaritan Place, now in its 14th year of providing shelter and support for very-low income seniors, is one of 12 or fewer such programs in the United States.
+To our knowledge, Samaritan Place is, in fact, the nation’s only program offering a complete continuum of care, from emergency to long-term housing, for this population.

 Referrals and Eligibility

 Seniors come to the program through traditional homeless shelters, hospitals, Adult Protective Services and other community resources.
-Basic eligibility criteria are: age 55 and older; not a threat to self or others; ambulatory; and able to manage most daily activities with minimal assistance.
+Basic eligibility criteria are: age 60 and older; not a threat to self or others; ambulatory; and able to manage daily activities with minimal assistance.

 How the Program Works